isomerpages/moe-sls/_teacher-user-guide/Author/(A1,3) Add Existing From Library & Starred Resources.md

 <li><p>Click <strong>Choose</strong> to add the Activities/Sections into your Lesson.</p>
 <p><img style="width: 100%;" src="/images/2Teacher/AU-AddExisting2.png"></p>
 </li>
 <li><p>The chosen Activities will inherit the Activity Details from the Lesson in Library/Starred Resources.
-To view and edit the Activity Notes and Active Learning Process in the <strong>Activity Details</strong> Card, click the <strong>Settings</strong> icon on the <strong>Activity Details</strong> Card.
+To view and edit the Activity Notes and Active Learning Process in the <strong>Activity Details</strong> card, click the <strong>Settings</strong> icon on the <strong>Activity Details</strong> card.
 These fields are optional and will not be visible to students.</p>
 </li>
 </ol>